Making your option choices in school? Get inspired and pick the future you want

 Pharmacologist

-Research new drugs and medicines, and make sure they are used safely.
+Research new, sustainable drugs and medicines and make sure people use them safely.

 About the job